rahulg/rclip/README.md

 Expose your clipboard over TCP.
 This sounds ridiculous, especially if you use a password manager, until you realise that this allows you to access your clipboard while `ssh`ed into a box.

-Note: you MUST trust `root` and anyone able to log in as your user on the remote and local systems if you use this, since they can connect to the
+NOTE: you MUST trust `root` and anyone able to log in as your user on the remote and local systems if you use this, since they can connect to the
 TCP socket and pull the contents of your clipboard.
 In addition, anyone with packet capture privileges on the remote end will see your traffic in cleartext.